giuseppelucino/rl2025_homework2/README.md

 ros2 run ros2_kdl_package linear_traj_client
 ```
 ## LAUNCH GAZEBO.
 Vision-based control
-Open Terminal 1.
-This starts the robot in the Gazebo world containing the ArUco marker.
+Terminal 1: This starts the robot in the Gazebo world containing the ArUco marker.
 ```
 ros2 launch iiwa_bringup iiwa.launch.py use_sim:=true rviz:=false
 ```
-Open Terminal 2 to verify that the camera is active and detecting the marker.
+Terminal 2: to verify that the camera is active and detecting the marker.
 ```
 ros2 run rqt_image_view rqt_image_view
 ```
-Open Terminal 3 to activate the vision_ctrl.
+Terminal 3: to activate the vision_ctrl.
 The robot will attempt to align its camera with the marker.
 ```
 source install/setup.bash
 ros2 launch ros2_kdl_package ros2_kdl_node.launch.py ctrl:=vision_ctrl auto_start:=true